 - 2.12.
 Consultation on the Greater Nottingham Strategic Plan Growth Options document took place between 6 July and 14 September 2020 and the consultation was subsequently reopened between 10 February 2021 and 24 March 2021 to reflect that some comments made during the initial consultation period had been blocked by security software and not received. - 2.13.
 The uncertainties around the Government's planning reforms and need to take on board the recently published Integrated Rail Strategy in November 2021 led to some delay to the preparation of the Greater Nottingham Strategic Plan. - 2.14.
 Consultation on the Greater Nottingham Strategic Plan Preferred Approach document took place in January/February 2023.
 The Preferred Approach consultation sought views on the proposed strategy and vision, the approach to housing and employment provision and the proposed strategic sites.
-Outside of the monitoring period, a further Preferred Approach consultation on Strategic Distribution and Logistics Sites commenced on 26th September 2023. - 2.15.
-It is anticipated that a draft Greater Nottingham Strategic Plan will be published for public consultation in 2024, accompanied by an updated Local Development Scheme.
+A further Preferred Approach consultation on Strategic Distribution and Logistics Sites took place during September November 2023. - 2.15.
+A Publication Draft Greater Nottingham Strategic Plan was published for public consultation on 4th November, with comments invited until 16th December 2024.
+An updated Local Development Scheme will be prepared for submission.